mitrofanov-m/cookiecutter-simple-data-science/README.md

 │
 ├── misc               <- Miscellaneous files: figures, docker files, additional markdown files, etc.
 │
-└── customlib          <- Source code for use in this project.
+└── src                <- Source code for use in this project.
 The written name of the project │                      will be used.
    ├── __init__.py     <- Makes src a Python module.
    │